qmzheng09work/VIIRS_timeseries/README.md

 By following the introduction below you will be able to run all the codes and get the results you want.

+You may either (1) use our codes (3.1 & 3.2) to fit monthly VIIRS time series and decomposite it into logistic trend, seasonality and error components or (2) follow the entire instruction of this section to map urban land change types.

 ### 3.1 Export VIIRS time series from GEE

 Stack and export the cf_cvg and avg_rad images [[code](https://github.com/qmzheng09work/VIIRS_timeseries/blob/main/VIIRS%20time%20series%20output)].